Raattis/LinearHierarchy/README.md

 };
 ```

-Child array trees child nodes are, as the name suggests, in an array which enables random order accessing.
-Though, this is somewhat undermined by the fact that the nodes still have to be referenced by pointer.
+Child nodes in the child array tree are, as the name suggests, in an array which enables random order accessing.
+Though, this is somewhat undermined by the fact that the nodes still have to be referenced by pointer, and any information about them can cause a possible cache miss.

-While compared to left-child right-sibling binary tree, child array tree is much less like linked-list, its cache performance can still be greatly improved by pooling the nodes.
+While, compared to left-child right-sibling binary tree, child array tree is much less like linked-list its cache performance can still be greatly improved by allocating the nodes from a pool.

 ## Flat array tree
-Flat array tree is (as far as I know) a new data structure to contain tree structures.
-It doesn't have explicit node structures, instead it consists of a meaningfully ordered array of values paired with a same length array of depth values.
+Flat array tree is (as far as I know) a new data structure to describe a tree.
+It doesn't have explicit node objects, instead it consists of a meaningfully ordered array of values paired with a same length array of depth values.

 ```
 struct Tree